 For the Toppings

-- 2 tbsp coconut flakes (I use Bob’s Red Mill)
+- 2 tablespoon coconut flakes I use Bob’s Red Mill

 For the Oatmeal